Abhay Kumar: Early life and education

 Abhay was born and raised near Rajgir in Nalanda district of Bihar.
 He studied at Delhi University and Jawaharlal Nehru University.
 He joined the Indian Foreign Service in 2003.
-He studied Russian language, history and literature at the Moscow State University, U.S. foreign policy at George Washington University and has a Certificate in Poetry Writing from the International Writing Program, University of Iowa.
-He is also a certified Yoga teacher from the Yoga Certification Board, Ministry of AYUSH of India.
+He studied Russian language and literature at the Moscow State University, U.S. foreign policy at George Washington University, diplomacy at Fletcher School at Tufts University, Boston and has a Certificate in Poetry Writing from the International Writing Program, University of Iowa.
+A long time Yoga practitioner, he is a certified Yoga teacher from the Yoga Certification Board, Ministry of AYUSH of India.